Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Introduction

-The rest of this paper is organized as follows: Section II describes M-PLV, Section III summarizes the experiments used to validate the method, Section IV presents the results and discussion, and Section V concludes the paper.
+The rest of this paper is organized as follows: Section 2 describes M-PLV, Section 3 summarizes the experiments used to validate the method, Section 4 presents the results and discussion, and Section 5 concludes the paper.